Top Tourist Attractions In Mumbai With Photos : Instalment Two

 Also known as Chhatrapati Shivaji Maharaj Vastu Sangrahalaya, it is the main museum in Mumbai.
 It is located in South Mumbai close to the Gateway of India and was established to commemorate the visit of the Prince of Wales.
 It was inaugurated in 1922.
 The foundation stone was laid by George V, the Prince of Wales himself, while on a visit to India.

-Though the building was completed in 1915, it was used as a military hospital and child welfare center during the 1st World war.
+Though the building was completed in 1915, it was used as a military hospital and child welfare centre during the 1st World war.

 The museum is located in an area of 3 acres of land.
-Palm trees and floral beds surround the three storied building.
+Palm trees and flower beds surround the three-storied building.
 The building has a mix of Mughal and Indian architecture.

-The museum has 3 separate sections; art, archeology and natural history.
-About 50000 artifacts are in the museum's collection.
+The museum has 3 separate sections; art, archaeology and natural history.
+About 50000 artefacts are in the museum's collection.
 It also has a forestry section with specimens of timber grown during British India and some collection of geological rocks, minerals and fossils and also another gallery of objects relating to navigation.

-The Prince of Wales Museum is an important cultural and education center not only for students but the general public as well.
+The Prince of Wales Museum is an important cultural and educational centre not only for students but for the general public as well.

 Taraporewala AquariumClick thumbnail to view full-size